powerhome/playbook/app/pb_kits/playbook/pb_avatar/docs/_avatar_status.md

-The Status prop is used to display the user's Connect status.
+The Status prop is used to display a user's online status like popular chat apps.